electricessence/TypeScript.NET/README.md

 To name a few.

 # Highlights
 * **Linq**: Full linq.js library ported to TypeScript with improvements and optimizations.
-Proper use of IEnumerable<T> with passing unit tests.
+Proper use of IEnumerable&lt;T&gt; with passing unit tests.
 All the things you love about Linq, but fully typed and JS compatible.
 * **Exceptions**: There is a growing set of Exceptions like ArgumentNullException, ArgumentOutOfRangeException, etc that are useful in making decisions about how to handle errors using *instanceof* as if you used multiple *catch* statements in C#.
-* **Collections**: Multiple collections types with standard ICollection<T> and IEnumerable<T> interfaces.
-LinkedList<T>, Queue<T>, Dictionary<T>, and more, all unit tested using a common interface test of ICollection<T>.
+* **Collections**: Multiple collections types with standard ICollection&lt;T&gt; and IEnumerable&lt;T&gt; interfaces.
+LinkedList&lt;T&gt;, Queue&lt;T&gt;, Dictionary&lt;T&gt;, and more, all unit tested using a common interface test of ICollection&lt;T&gt;.
 * **IDisposable**: Additional interfaces, utilities, and classes like **DisposableBase** that help in providing a cleanup pattern for larger applications that may easily encounter memory leaks.
-Many of the classes within, including IEnumerator<T>, use IDisposable to ensure releasing of references.
+Many of the classes within, including IEnumerator&lt;T&gt;, use IDisposable to ensure releasing of references.
 * **DateTime & TimeSpan**: The **System/Time** namespace takes these .NET classes and goes even further to provide useful classes for calculating and expressing dates and time.

 # Usage